MagaluCloud/magalu/mgc/cli/docs/object-storage/buckets/cors/help.md

 ## Commands:
 ```
-delete      Delete CORS document for the specified bucket
+delete      Delete CORS rules for the specified bucket
-get         Get the CORS document for the specified bucket
+get         Get the CORS rules for the specified bucket
-set         Set CORS document for the specified bucket.
-The CORS can be provided as a direct JSON string or a file path using @./cors.json.
+set         Set CORS rules for the specified bucket.
 ```

 ## Flags: